Pakz001/html5examples/Tools/BrushFactory/Readme.md

 Ideas:

+* default shaded shapes - maybe in tab window with color objects - objects like oval, rect, triangle(3d object editor! paste to canvas and/or transparancy )

 * Edge wall trace routine - fill/tool that hugs edges(4 - 8 way) a sort of create a outline around a line.
 Stops at no more of hugging color.

 * Blob brush. each touch up a different 1 color random shape as a brush. this for bush and clouds and such. size/sharpness.